What is a co-op program?

 What are the requirements?

-The co-op program is different from that of an internship or other kinds of employment in that the co-op program requires: (1) the approval of the Undergraduate Director; (2) good academic standing (³2.5 GPA required); (3) completion of fall semester junior-level courses; (4) a written report from the student upon completion of the co-op work experience; and (5) a brief evaluation of the student’s work from the immediate co-op supervisor upon completion of the co-op work experience (the evaluation must be sent directly to the Undergraduate Director).
+The co-op program is different from that of an internship or other kinds of employment in that the co-op program requires: (1) the approval of the Undergraduate Director; (2) good academic standing (2.5 GPA required); (3) completion of fall semester junior-level courses; (4) a written report from the student upon completion of the co-op work experience; and (5) a brief evaluation of the student’s work from the immediate co-op supervisor upon completion of the co-op work experience.

 How many credits are allowed?

 A maximum of six (6) credits are allowed toward the 130 credits required for graduation.
 Students are given six credits (pass/no credit) for six continuous months of successful engineering-related work in an approved job.
 The course numbers for co-op are 14:155:496 and 14:155:497.

 How do I look for a co-op position?